 Museum Siam opened in 2008 housed in a European style 19th century Italian designed building that was once the ministry of commerce.
 The Museum charts the history of Thailand and its people and how their culture and traditions have evolved over time.
 The museum presents its subject in a contemporary high-tech interactive style using a range of media.

-The museum’s galleries start with the prehistory of South East Asia and the ancient land of Suvarnabhumi and moves forward through the arrival of Buddhism from India, the ethnic history of Thai people, the history of the ancient kingdom of Ayutthaya, ancient Siam, wars with Burma, the founding of Bangkok, village life, the arrival and influence of the Chinese in Thailand, modernization and political change through to the Westernization of Thailand.
+The Museum Siam galleries start with the prehistory of South East Asia and the ancient land of Suvarnabhumi and move forward through the arrival of Buddhism from India, the ethnic history of Thai people, the history of the ancient kingdom of Ayutthaya, ancient Siam, wars with Burma, the founding of Bangkok, village life, the arrival and influence of the Chinese in Thailand, modernization and political change through to the Westernization of Thailand.
 The story is told with the aid of many entertaining interactive displays featuring mostly bilingual content.
-The museum is well laid out with rooms decorated in superb detail.
+Museum Siam is well laid out with rooms decorated in superb detail.

 At the end of your tour, there is a nice gift shop and the garden has an indoor/outdoor cafe.

 Opening Hours: 10.00-18.00 Tuesday – Sunday.
 Closed on Mondays.